IsaiahSama/Fight-Parade/concepts/Features/Core/Stats.md

 ## Upgrades

 Upgrades are for the Player's stats.
-All of the stats listed under Player above are upgradable, increasing their amount in exchange for Paradian with a max cap per tier.
+All of the stats listed under Player above are upgradable, increasing their amount in exchange for Paradian with a max cap per tier (except for level and exp).